juldebidour/Landmining_project_ENSC/README.md

 # Acknowledgments

---> Thanks to the ENSC (École Nationale Supérieure de Cognitique) for providing the resources and support for this project.
+Thanks to the ENSC _(École Nationale Supérieure de Cognitique) _for providing the resources and support for this project.